lucianoayres/node-typescript-async-await-boilerplate/README.md

 ## Usage

-This command runs ['./src/index.ts'](https://github.com/lucianoayres/node-typescript-async-await-boilerplate/blob/main/src/index.ts) script on node and returns an asynchronous response to a Rest API example request on the console:
+This command runs ['./src/index.ts'](https://github.com/lucianoayres/node-typescript-async-await-boilerplate/blob/main/src/index.ts) script on node and returns an asynchronous response from a Rest API example request on the console:

 ```sh
 npm start